adomokos/haskell-katas/README.md

 The examples in this repo are mostly from the book [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/), although I started incorporating other examples as well.

 `stack build` should get you going and `stack test` will run all the specs.
 You are done, when all the specs are passing.

+## Recommendations

+I've been looking at VS Code as a Haskell editor, and with its [Haskell Plugin](https://github.com/haskell/vscode-haskell) with [ghcup](https://www.haskell.org/ghcup/), it is a really neat tool.
+I'd recommend you to do the same as well.